scottyeager/info_foundation/_beta/whitepapers/README.md

 #### IT Capacity is not available where the users need the capacity (edge)

-At the core the TF Tech technology is pushing Autonomous Information technology.
+At the core the TFTech technology is pushing Autonomous Information technology.
 Most of what we refer to today as Information Technology is too complex to an average person to understand and work with which has created this

 #### Self Driving IT
 people consensus driven = X people agree on deployment,